AlexTISYoung/snipar/docs/guide.rst

 As part of Young et al. 2022 [ref], we estimated the genome-wide correlations between direct and population effects and between direct effects and average non-transmitted coefficients (NTCs).
-The correlation between direct effects and population effects tells you how different direct effects are across the genome from effects estimated by standard GWAS (population effects).
+The correlation between direct effects and population effects is a measure of how different direct effects and effects estimated by standard GWAS (population effects) are.

 We provide a script, :ref:`correlate.py <correlate.py>`, that estimates these correlations.
-It takes as input the :ref:`summary statistics <_sumstats_text>` files output by :ref:`gwas.py <gwas.py>`
+It takes as input the :ref:`summary statistics <sumstats_text>` files output by :ref:`gwas.py <gwas.py>`
 and LD-scores for the SNPs (as output by :ref:`ibd.py <ibd.py>` or by LDSC).
 It applies a method-of-moments based estimator that accouts for the known sampling variance-covariance of the effect estimates, and for the correlations between effect estimates of nearby SNPs due to LD.
 (See Young et al. 2022 [ref] for more details.)

 Note that this is different to genetic correlation as estimated by LDSC.
-LDSC attempts to use LD-scores to estimate heritability and to separate out the contribution of population stratification.
-This estimator only uses LD-scores to account for correlations between nearby SNPs, not to separate out population stratification.
+LDSC attempts to use LD-scores to estimate heritability and to separate out this from bias due to population stratification.
+The :ref:`correlate.py <correlate.py>` estimator only uses
+LD-scores to account for correlations between nearby SNPs, not to separate out population stratification.
 This is because we are (potentially) interested in the contribution of population stratification to population effects, and whether population stratification makes population effects different from direct effects.
+The approach used by LDSC would remove some of the contribution of population stratification to differences between direct and population effects.

 Family-based polygenic score analyses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As in previous work (e.g. Kong et al. 2018), parental polygenic scores can be used as 'controls'
+As in previous work (e.g. Kong et al. 2018: https://www.science.org/doi/abs/10.1126/science.aan6877), parental polygenic scores can be used as 'controls'
 to separate out the component of the association between phenotype and polygenic score (PGS) that is due to
 direct genetic effects.
-In Young et al. 2022 [ref], we showed how this can be done using parental PGS
+In Young et al. 2022 [ref], we showed how this can be done using parental PGSs
 computed from imputed parental genotypes. *snipar* provides a script, :ref:`pgs.py <pgs.py>`,
-that can be used for computing and analysing PGS using observed/imputed parental genotypes.
+that can be used for computing and analysing PGSs using observed/imputed parental genotypes.

-The :ref:`pgs.py <pgs.py>` takes similar inputs to the :ref:`gwas.py <gwas.py>` script.
+The :ref:`pgs.py <pgs.py>` script takes similar inputs to the :ref:`gwas.py <gwas.py>` script.
 The main addition is that in order to compute a PGS, a :ref:`weights file <weights>` must be provided.

-By default, if no :ref:`phenotype file <phenotype>` is provided, the :ref:`pgs.py <pgs.py>` will compute
+By default, if no :ref:`phenotype file <phenotype>` is provided, the :ref:`pgs.py <pgs.py>` script will compute
-the PGS values of the all the genotyped individuals for whom :ref:`observed <observed genotypes>` or :ref:`imputed parental genotypes <imputed_file>`
+the PGS values of all the genotyped individuals
-parental genotypes are available.
+for whom :ref:`observed <observed genotypes>` or :ref:`imputed parental genotypes <imputed_file>` are available.
 The script will output a :ref:`PGS file <pgs_file>`,
-including the imputed/observed PGS values for each individual's parents, facilitating family-based polygenic score analyses.
+including the imputed/observed PGS values for each individual's parents,
+facilitating family-based polygenic score analyses.

-If the '--fit_sib' argument is provided, the :ref:`PGS file <pgs_file>` will include a column corresponding to the average PGS value of the individual's sibling(s).
+If the '--fit_sib' argument is provided, the :ref:`PGS file <pgs_file>`
+will include a column corresponding to the average PGS value of the individual's sibling(s).

-To estimate the direct and population effects as well as the non-transmitted coefficients (NTCs) of the polygenic score,
+To estimate the direct and population effects as well as the non-transmitted coefficients (NTCs) of the PGS on a phenotype,
 input a :ref:`phenotype file <phenotype>` to :ref:`pgs.py <pgs.py>`.
 One can first compute the PGS and write it to :ref:`file <pgs_file>`,
 and then use this as input to :ref:`pgs.py <pgs.py>` along with a :ref:`phenotype file <phenotype>`.